 This project uses three main protocols for interfacing with the various subsystems.
 The first is SPI.
 SPI will be used to send data to the LCD [6].
 Internally the LCD controller IC is essentially shifting in the data from the SPI protocol to be used to light different pixels on the display.
 The ESP32 microcontroller has an APB clock of 80MHz which allows for a max data rate of the same frequency for the SPI subsystem.
 This clock can also be divided with a Prescaler to achieve a slower data transfer frequency.

 Another communication protocol will be used for the LED driver IC.
 These devices use a single NZR communication stream requiring only one data wire.
 The datasheet for the LED provides specific timings for this communication so that the device can decode a 1 or 0 bit.
 The timings and decoding chart can be seen below.
 Each device contains 24 bits of registered data corresponding to the red, green, and blue color levels.
 This means that each color has 8 bits of brightness or 256 levels.
-The microcontroller sends only sends these 24 bits of data serially to the first LED and the data is passed through the daisy chain to the next LEDs down the line.
+The microcontroller sends only these 24 bits of data serially to the first LED and the data is passed through the daisy chain to the next LEDs down the line.

 LED NZR Timings [1]